Nuclear warfare: Atomic bombings of Hiroshima and Nagasaki

 During the final stages of World War II in 1945, the United States conducted atomic raids on the Japanese cities of Hiroshima and Nagasaki, the first on August 6, 1945, and the second on August 9, 1945.
-These two events were the only times nuclear weapons have been used in combat.
+These two events were the first and only times nuclear weapons have been used in combat.

 For six months before the atomic bombings, the U.S. 20th Air Force under General Curtis LeMay executed low-level incendiary raids against Japanese cities.
 The most destructive air raid to occur during the process was not the nuclear attacks, but the Operation Meetinghouse raid on Tokyo.
 On the night of March 9–10, 1945, Operation Meetinghouse commenced and 334 Boeing B-29 Superfortress bombers took off to raid, with 279 of them dropping 1,665 tons of incendiaries and explosives on Tokyo.
 The bombing was meant to burn wooden buildings and indeed the bombing caused fire that created a 50 m/s wind, which is comparable to tornadoes.
 Each bomber carried 6 tons of bombs.
 A total of 381,300 bombs, which amount to 1,783 tons of bombs, were used in the bombing.
 Within a few hours of the raid, it had killed an estimated 100,000 people and destroyed 41 km2 of the city and 267,000 buildings in a single night — the deadliest bombing raid in military aviation history other than the atomic raids on Hiroshima and Nagasaki.
 By early August 1945, an estimated 450,000 people had died as the U.S. had intensely firebombed a total of 67 Japanese cities.